chapmanu/sfmc-custom-content-block/README.md

 ### Hosting

-Hosting for the custom content block is currently handled on Heroku for staging allowing for quick testing.
+Hosting for the custom content block is currently handled on Heroku.
 To begin update heroku `origin` to the current content block repo

 ## Client To Server Asset Requests